Kids should learn how to stand up for themselves, kindly and determinedly. Learn how to encourage assertiveness in kids in social settings.

 Other times he’s confused about what just happened.
 Whichever the case, I let him know it’s fine for him to get the item back if he wants it.

 In other words, I want him to be assertive and stand up for what’s important to him.

 There have been times when he did just that.
-For instance, we were at the playground when he retrieved a pine cone that another little boy had grabbed from him.
-But for the most part, he tends to simply move on and find something else to play with.
+We were at the playground when he retrieved a pine cone that another little boy had grabbed from him.

 So when another child takes a toy, I follow these steps to teach him to be more assertive:

-- I ask him if he wanted to keep playing with the toy.
+- Ask him if he wanted to keep playing with the toy.

-- I let him know that he can tell other kids, “I’m not done yet” when he doesn’t want to part with the toy.
+- Let him know that he can tell other kids, “I’m not done yet” when he doesn’t want to part with the toy.

-- I point out that if he really wants something, he can hold on to it and not have to give it away.
+- Say that if he wants something, he can hold on to it and not have to give it away.

-This may be the reason why I’m hardly a fan of stepping in and solving social conflicts among kids.
+This may be the reason I’m against stepping in and solving social conflicts among kids.
 While adults are more likely to oblige kids in what they want (“Oh, you want this ball?
 Sure, go ahead.”), other kids prove to be tougher play mates.
-Rather than simply forcing him to relinquish his beloved item, removing him even if he wanted to stay, or taking the item away, I much prefer to act like a moderator between the kids.
-Only in doing this can he identify his emotions, understand the proper ways to act and yes, perhaps learn to assert himself should he decide it appropriate.

 I don’t force him to give up a beloved item.
 Or remove him if he wanted to stay, or take the item away.
 I prefer to act like a moderator between the kids.
 Then he can identify his emotions, understand the proper ways to act and learn to assert himself.